sartography/cr-connect-tutorial/uva_crconnect_training.rst

 CR-Connect-Workflow
 -------------------

 CR-Connect-Workflow is the API for CR-Connect.
-It takes requests from the front-end, makes calls to SpiffWorkflow and other aspects of the API, and returns JSON.
+It takes requests from the front end, makes calls to SpiffWorkflow and other parts of the API, and returns JSON to the front end.

 API
 ---

-These are the actual API endpoints.
+This is the code for the api endpoints, along with admin and common which contain classes and methods used by the api enpoints.

+You can view the endpoints at http://localhost:5000/v1.0/ui after bringing up the stack.

+- admin
+- common
+- data_store
+- file
+- study
+- tools
+- user
+- workflow
+- workflow_sync

 Models
 ------

 Database models.
-Postgres.
+SQLAlchemy.
+We use Postgres for development.

 Scripts
 -------